Obum Gwacham

-Obum Gwacham (born March 20, 1991) is a Nigerian professional gridiron football defensive end for the BC Lions of the Canadian Football League (CFL).
-He has played for the New Orleans Saints and the New York Jets.
+Obum Gwacham (born March 20, 1991) is a Nigerian former professional gridiron football defensive end.
 He played college football for the Oregon State Beavers.
+He was a member of the Seattle Seahawks, New Orleans Saints, Arizona Cardinals, New York Jets, Arizona Hotshots, Indianapolis Colts, Tampa Bay Vipers and BC Lions.

+College career

+Gwacham converted from wide receiver to defensive end for his senior season at Oregon State.

 Professional career

 Seattle Seahawks

-On Saturday, May 2, 2015, Gwacham was drafted by the Seattle Seahawks with the 209th pick in the sixth round.
+On Saturday, May 2, 2015, Gwacham was selected by the Seattle Seahawks with the 209th pick in the sixth round of the 2015 NFL draft.

 On September 5, 2015, he was waived by the Seahawks.

 New Orleans Saints

 On September 6, 2015, he was claimed off waivers by the New Orleans Saints.
 He was placed on injured reserve on September 28, 2016.
 On September 2, 2017, the Saints released Gwacham.

 Arizona Cardinals

-On September 4, 2017, Gwacham was signed to the Arizona Cardinals' practice squad.
+On September 4, 2017, Gwacham was signed to the practice squad of the Arizona Cardinals.

 New York Jets

 On October 4, 2017, Gwacham was signed by the New York Jets off the Cardinals' practice squad.

 On August 31, 2018, Gwacham was waived by the Jets.